You’re 1,000 miles away. Be present where it counts.

 Aging Sidekick lets you build a full profile of your parent's care from another time zone — voice intake, document upload, and a printable Daily Care Plan you can FedEx to the local relative.
 Each of you signs up, each of you sees the same up-to-date plan.

-Aging Sidekick complements, not replaces, your healthcare team.
+Aging Sidekick complements, not replaces, your care team.
 In an emergency, call your local emergency number.

 The call from the neighbor.